 On the first Saturday of every month, merchants from all over Rio gather to set up their booths in the Lavradio street.
 Underrated singers come to make their name known, and attempt selling their CDs in Rio.
 The music and the fair’s powerful vibe attracts a large crowd of people, ensuring the street is never empty during the event.
 The market receives from 15,000 to 20,000 visitors every month.

-As stated earlier, Lapa is known first-hand for their great parties, and that is yet another reason to visit Lavradio.
+As stated earlier, the neighborhood Lapa is known first-hand for having the best nightlife in Rio, and that is yet another reason to visit Lavradio.
 Rio Scenarium, one of the most popular samba clubs in Lapa, is located on this exact street.
+There are also some nice restaurants around Rio Scenarium where you could go to start your night.

 Visit the market if you happen to be in town on the first Saturday of the month and experience the city like a true carioca.
 If you are not around on this first Saturday, come on any other day and check out one of the samba clubs or bars in the area.
 The Lavradio street never gets boring.